-For the purposes of section 66 (1) (d) of the Act, a complaint made against an agency’s decision under section 65 (1) of the Act is to be accompanied by a copy of the agency’s notice of it’s decision, unless the decision complained of is the result of the non-receipt of a decision under section 13 (2) of the Act.
+For the purposes of section 66 (1)(d) of the Act, a complaint made against an agency’s decision under section 65 (1) of the Act is to be accompanied by a copy of the agency’s notice of it’s decision, unless the decision complained of is the result of the non-receipt of a decision under section 13 (2) of the Act.

-9. Prescribed personal details (Schedule 1, clause 3 of the Act)
+9. Prescribed personal details (Schedule 1 clause 3 of the Act)

 (1) In relation to a person who is or has been an officer of an agency, details of —